 - After making the sauce, begin cooking the noodles.

-- Now, add 2 tsp of oil to a sauté pan and turn the heat on to medium-high.
+- Now, add 2 teaspoon of oil to a sauté pan and turn the heat on to medium-high.
 Add the garlic and cook for about 30 seconds until it is sizzling.
 Be careful not to burn the garlic, so be sure to keep it moving around the pan.

 - Next, add the carrots and sauté for about 1 to 2 minutes more until soft.
 Then add the red bell pepper and sauté for one last minute.
 You just want to soften the carrots and bell pepper.
 Remove the pan from the heat and set aside